Nursing Homes in Oklahoma

 Median Monthly Cost

-Oklahoma's nursing home costs are 32.6% lower than the national average for semi-private rooms.
+Oklahoma's nursing home costs are significantly lower than national averages, with semi-private rooms costing 32.4% less and private rooms 30.8% less.

 | Care Type | Monthly Cost | vs. National |